User Guide Cancel

 Convert 3D layers

-When you convert a 3D layer back to 2D, the Y Rotation, X Rotation, Orientation, and Material Options properties are removed, including all values, keyframes, and expressions.
-(These values cannot be restored by converting the layer back to a 3D layer.)
+When you convert a layer to 3D, a depth (z) value is added to its Position, Anchor Point, and Scale properties, and the layer gains Orientation, Y Rotation, X Rotation, Geometry Options, and Material Options properties.
+The single Rotation property is renamed Z Rotation.
+When you convert a 3D layer back to 2D, these properties are removed, including all values, keyframes, and expressions, and the values cannot be restored by converting the layer back to a 3D layer.
 The Anchor Point, Position, and Scale properties remain, along with their keyframes and expressions, but their z values are hidden and ignored.

 Convert a layer to a 3D layer